mohit-marathe/zetajs/examples/standalone/README.md

-# Writer Document canvas

-An example of a stripped-down, standalone Writer document canvas without any surrounding menubars, toolbars, side panels, etc.

-Includes HTML buttons to for simple formatting (bold, italic, underlined).
+An example of a stripped-down, standalone Writer document canvas without any surrounding menubars, toolbars, side panels, etc. Includes HTML buttons to for simple formatting (bold, italic, underlined).

-## Try it

-To run with default ZetaOffice delivered by our CDN:
+See config.sample.js for configuration options.

+## Run local for development

+To run the example, do
 ```
 npm install
 npm start
 ```

-Optionally pass options behind the "--" parameter.
-"--soffice_base ''" expects the soffice.* files in the public/ folder.
-"--clean_disabled" prevents the public/ being wiped.
+## Using with a web server

+For getting files you can put on a web server, do
 ```
 npm install
-npm run start -- --clean_disabled --soffice_base '' --port 8080 --browser chromium
+npm run dist
 ```

-To use with local ZetaOffice build, place your soffice.* files in the public/ subfolder and do:
+The following HTTP headers must be set in the web server configuration.
 ```
-npm install
-npm run debug
+Cross-Origin-Opener-Policy "same-origin"
+Cross-Origin-Embedder-Policy "require-corp"
 ```

 Attention: When using in production, replace the zetajs 'file:' link in `package.json` with a proper version from npmjs.com.